SelectQuoteLabs/SQComponents/README.md

-# SC Plus Shared Component Library
+# SCPlus Shared Components

-SC Plus shared component library aims to offer reusable components to unify the UI for all Select Quote applications.
+The SCPlus Shared Components library aims to offer reusable components to unify the UI for all SelectQuote applications.

 ---